webplatform/docs/tutorials/box_model/index.md

 }
 </syntaxhighlight>

-The result looks like [[http://code.webplatform.org/gist/11429299|This Live Example]]
+The result looks like this [http://code.webplatform.org/gist/11429299 Live Example].

 This rule makes images easier to see by giving them a mid-gray border all round: